 For larger gaps, you can use a foam-type sealant.
 This type of sealant expands to close larger gaps and can be shaped and painted to match your furnace.

-For all types of gaps, it is important to further seal the gap with aluminum foil duct tape.
+For all types of gaps, it is important to further seal the gap with aluminum foil tape (which is not the same as duct tape).

 4. Your Walkout Basement Has Glazing

-Unlike double glazed windows, which have two layers of glass with a layer of gas in between them for maximizing insulation, single glazed windows are a single pane of glass.
-Glass is a natural heat conductor, so single glazed windows are known for losing heat in the winter.
+Unlike double-glazed windows, which have two layers of glass with a layer of gas in between them for maximizing insulation, single-glazed windows are a single pane of glass.
+Glass is a natural heat conductor, so single glazed windows are known for poor temperature regulation.

 This absorption of heat and radiating it into your basement can lead to a very warm basement in the summer.
 On a hot summer day, heat can easily be conducted into your walkout basement, increasing the temperature and making your basement warmer than if it had double glazing.